 Business Cards Exchanger

 Two phones with the apps installed when placed into proximity would exchange data using NFC.
 To be able to install the app on the curved phone, the team had to tune up the Android OS at the Hardware Abstraction Layer (HAL).
-This helped overwrite the default Android behavior – making apps run in the background and requiring user to confirm the steps.
+This helped overwrite the default Android behavior – minimizing the running application and requiring users to confirm the steps.

 The app is motion and voice recognition enabled.
 It sends emergency alerts via email to a designated list of contacts.
 To set up the app, the user teaches it using gestures and voice commands which activate the SOS function.

 The team performed RD to assess the available methods, tools, and libraries for implementing the motion and voice recognition capabilities.

 The app measures current heart rate value (bpm) and displays a chart with real-time beat stats.
 To measure heart rate, the user needs to press his/her finger to a designated area on the device.
 To secure measurements precision, the team made some changes to HAL.

 The software enables the user to unlock the phone with a swipe gesture and shows date and time in the device format.
 The start screen has a hexagon structure layout and has the following elements:

 The team hired a manufacturer in Italy who agreed to design and produce a curved shape enclosure.
 Given the PoC nature of the device, the enclosure was to provide a hard plastic casing to fit in the rigid-flex PCB and allow mounting on the hand.

 As the device is a brand-new smart solution, the company faced the following challenges due to technological limitations: